dotnet/corefxlab/src/System.Threading.Tasks.Channels/README.md

 ```
 - ```CreateUnbounded<T>```: Used to create a buffered, unbounded channel.
 The channel may be used concurrently
 by any number of readers and writers, and is unbounded in size, limited only by available memory.
-- ```CreateUnboundedSpsc<T>```: Like ```CreateUnbounded<T>```, except it returns a channel that is usable by only a single Writer
-and a single reader at a time.
-This constraint enables a more efficient implementation, but it is up to the code using the channel
-to guarantee that the constraint is met.
 - ```CreateUnbuffered<T>```: Used to create an unbuffered channel.
 Such a channel has no internal storage for ```T``` items,
 instead pairing up writers and readers to rendezvous and directly hand off their data from one to the other.
 TryWrite operations
 will only succeed if there's currently an outstanding ReadAsync operation, and conversely TryRead operations will only succeed if there's